North Carolina Diminished Value Law G.S. 20‑279.21(d1)

 (o) An insurer that fails to comply with subsection (d1) or (m) of this section is subject to a civil penalty under G.S.
 58-2-70."

 Disclosure Notice: The information provided by is not and should not be taken as legal advice.
 Danny Wyatt is not an attorney nor claims to be an attorney.
-Danny Wyatt has vast experience in handling diminished value claims under NCGS 20-279.21(d1) and is a current member of the North Carolina Department of Insurance External Appraiser and Repair Task Force Board.
-Danny is simply sharing information how the diminished value claim process works under NC GS 20-279.21(d1)
+Danny Wyatt has vast experience in handling diminished value claims under NCGS 20-279.21(d1) (appraisal clause).
+Danny is a former member of the North Carolina Department of Insurance External Appraiser and Repair Task Force Board and he is simply sharing information how the diminished value claim process works under NC GS 20-279.21(d1)